 Again, those who need to make sure their setup is right and need the plugin to really make a difference to their site should opt for this version.

 We have found the features of this WordPress activity log plugin to be very well thought-out and implemented for real business use-cases.
-It is clear that Robert and his team has years of experience in this field and also taken a lot of user feedback on board to implement exactly what business need out of an activity log plugin.
+It is clear that Robert and his team have years of experience in this field and also taken a lot of user feedback on board to implement exactly what business needs out of an activity log plugin.
 Really and truly, this plugin is clearly a leader in this niche.

 Whether you are operating a single or a multi-user website, you should be using this plugin to keep a record and track all activities happening on your site to sniff out any suspicious behavior that could pose a security threat.
-It is immensely easy to install, setup and use and contains the right combination of features that enable you to focus on specific alerts that are important to you.
+It is immensely easy to install, setup, and use and contains the right combination of features that enable you to focus on specific alerts that are important to you.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!